-- 7(0,1,2,3,6)96.
-Master's Thesis.
-Variable credit, but not more than six term hours in a single term and not more than four in each summer term.
-Registration in several sections may be needed to obtain the desired number of thesis hours.
-For example, four term hours of thesis would require registration in EMIS 7396 and 7196. - 7300.
-Systems Analysis Methods.
-Introduction to modeling and analysis concepts, methods and techniques used in systems engineering, design of products and associated production and logistics systems, and analysis of operational system performance.
-Includes probabilistic and statistical methods, Monte Carlo simulation, optimization techniques, applications of utility and game theory, and decision analysis. - 7301.
-Systems Engineering Process.
-The discipline, theory, economics and methodology of systems engineering.
-A review of the historical evolution of the practice of systems engineering and the principles that underpin modern systems methods.
-Emphasis on the economic benefits of investment in systems engineering and the risks of failure to adhere to sound principles.
-Develops an overview perspective distinct from the traditional design- and analytical-specific disciplines. - 7303.
-Integrated Risk Management.
-An introduction to risk management based upon integrated trade studies of program performance, cost and schedule requirements.
-Includes risk planning, risk identification and assessment, risk handling and abatement techniques, risk impact analysis, management of risk handling and abatement, and subcontractor risk management.
-Examines integrated risk management methods, procedures and tools. - 7305.
-Systems Reliability, Supportability and Availability Analysis.
-An introduction to systems reliability, maintainability, supportability and availability modeling and analysis with an application to systems requirements definition and systems design and development.
-Covers both deterministic and stochastic models.
-Emphasis on RMS/A analyses to establish a baseline for systems performance and to provide a quantitative basis for systems tradeoffs.
-Prerequisite: EMIS 7300 or equivalent. - 7307.
-System Integration and Test.
-The process of successively synthesizing and validating larger and larger segments of a partitioned system within a controlled and instrumented framework.
+EMIS 7049 (0).
+MASTER'S FULL-TIME STATUS.
+This course is used to maintain full-time status for master's-level students in the Department of Engineering Management, Information and Systems.

+EMIS 7300 (3).
+SYSTEMS ANALYSIS METHODS.
+Introduction to modeling and analysis concepts, methods, and techniques used in systems engineering, design of products and associated production, and logistics systems and analysis of operational system performance.
+Specific topics include probabilistic and statistical methods, Monte Carlo simulation, optimization techniques, applications of utility and game theory, and decision analysis.

+EMIS 7301 (3).
+SYSTEMS ENGINEERING PROCESS.
+The discipline, theory, economics, and methodology of systems engineering is examined.
+The historical evolution of the practice of systems engineering is reviewed, as are the principles that underpin modern systems methods.
+The economic benefits of investment in systems engineering and the risks of failure to adhere to sound principles are emphasized.
+An overview perspective distinct from the traditional designand analytical-specific disciplines is developed.

+EMIS 7303 (3).
+INTEGRATED RISK MANAGEMENT.
+An introduction to risk management based upon integrated trade studies of program performance, cost, and schedule requirements.
+Topics include risk planning, risk identification and assessment, risk handling and abatement techniques, risk impact analysis, management of risk handling and abatement, and subcontractor risk management.
+Integrated risk management methods, procedures, and tools will be examined.

+EMIS 7305 (3).
+SYSTEMS RELIABILITY, SUPPORTABILITY AND AVAILABILITY ANALY-SIS.
+This course is an introduction to systems reliability, maintainability, supportability and availability (RMS/A) modeling and analysis with an application to systems requirements definition and systems design and development.
+Both deterministic and stochastic models are covered.
+Emphasis is placed on RMS/A analyses to establish a baseline for systems performance and to provide a quantitative basis for systems trade-offs.
+Prerequisite: EMIS 7300 or equivalent.

+EMIS 7307 (3).
+SYSTEMS INTEGRATION AND TEST.
+The process of successively synthesizing and validating larger and larger segments of a partitioned system within a controlled and instrumented framework is examined.
 System integration and test is the structured process of building a complete system from its individual elements and is the final step in the development of a fully functional system.
-Stresses the significance of structuring and controlling integration and test activities.
-Presents formal methodologies for describing and measuring test coverage, as well as sufficiency and logical closure for test completeness.
-Discusses interactions with system modeling techniques and risk management techniques.
-The subject material is based upon principles of specific engineering disciplines and best practices, which form a comprehensive basis for organizing, analyzing and conducting integration and test activities. - 7310.
-Systems Engineering Design.
+The significance of structuring and controlling integration and test activities is stressed.
+Formal methodologies for describing and measuring test coverage, as well as sufficiency and logical closure for test completeness, are presented.
+Interactions with system modeling techniques and risk management techniques are discussed.
+The subject material is based upon principles of specific engineering disciplines and best practices, which form a comprehensive basis for organizing, analyzing, and conducting integration and test activities.

+EMIS 7310 (3).
+SYSTEMS ENGINEERING DESIGN.
 An introduction to system design of complex hardware and software systems.
 Includes design concept, design characterization, design elements, reviews, verification and validation, threads and incremental design, unknowns, performance, management of design, design metrics and teams.
-Centers on the development of real-world examples. - 7312 (CSE 7312).
-Software Systems Engineering.
-Focuses on the engineering of complex systems that have a strong software component.
+Centers on the development of real-world examples.

+EMIS 7312/CSE 7312 (3).
+SOFTWARE SYSTEMS ENGINEERING.
+The course focuses on the engineering of complex systems that have a strong software component.
 For such systems, software often assumes functions previously allocated to mechanical and electrical subsystems, changing the way systems engineers must think about classical systems issues.
-Provides a framework for addressing systems engineering issues by focusing on the Software Engineering Institute's Systems Engineering Capability Maturity Model.
-Includes deriving and allocating requirements, system and software architectures, integration, interface management, configuration management, quality, verification and validation, reliability and risk. - 7315.
-Systems Architecture Development.
-A design-based methodological approach to system architecture development using emerging and current enterprise architecture frameworks.
-Includes structured analysis and object-oriented analysis and design approaches;
+The course provides a framework for addressing systems engineering issues by focusing on the Software Engineering Institute's Systems Engineering Capability Maturity Model (SE-CMM).
+Topics include deriving and allocating requirements, system and software architectures, integration, interface management, configuration management, quality, verification and validation, reliability, and risk.